WGBH-MLA/AAPB2/app/views/exhibits/after-the-fire/7-annotated-list-of-events.md

 #### 1991, Crown Heights Riots

-The riots broke on August 19, 1991, following the death of a seven-year-old Black boy, Gavin Cato.
+The riots broke out on August 19, 1991, following the death of a seven-year-old Black boy, Gavin Cato.
 He and his sister, who was severely injured, were hit by a car driven by a Hasidic Jewish man in the Crown Heights neighborhood of Brooklyn, New York.
 In response, a number of Hasidic Jews in Brooklyn were attacked by groups of young Black men, resulting in the death of a visiting student, Yankel Rosenbaum.[<sup>11</sup>](/exhibits/after-the-fire/notes#11)

 - [**June 18, 1992**: "Can We All Get Along"](https://americanarchive.org/catalog/cpb-aacip-507-p55db7wh41?start=2090.31&end=3224.04)
 - [**October 29, 1993**](https://americanarchive.org/catalog/cpb-aacip-507-hh6c24rg48?start=1013.53&end=2023.58)

 #### 1992, L.A.
-Riots (or, Rodney King Riots)
+Riots

-Following the acquittal on charges of assault of the four police officers involved in the widely circulated Rodney King beating, the acquittal of three of the officers on excessive force charges, and the failure of the jury to reach a verdict on excessive force charge against one of the officers, riots broke out in South Central L.A. and spread throughout the city.
+Following the acquittal on charges of assault of the four police officers tried for beating Rodney King, the acquittal of three of the officers on excessive force charges, and the failure of the jury to reach a verdict on excessive force charges against one of the officers, riots broke out in South Central L.A. and spread throughout the city.
 Sixty-three people died, more than 2,000 were injured, and 12,000 people were arrested.
 The property damage was estimated to be over one billion dollars, and tens of thousands of people lost their jobs after the riots.

 - [**April 30, 1992**](https://americanarchive.org/catalog/cpb-aacip-507-jm23b5x502)
 - [**May 1, 1992**](https://americanarchive.org/catalog/cpb-aacip_507-9g5gb1z71n)